BetterThanTomorrow/calva-docs/docs/test-runner.md

 # Test Runner

-Calva provides commands that can make running Clojure tests easier.
+Calva provides commands that make running your Clojure tests easier.

 !!!
 Note
     Since the test commands utilize cider-nrepl, they only work with Clojure, not ClojureScript.
 See [this issue](https://github.com/clojure-emacs/cider-nrepl/issues/555) for more details.